 “There are those who warm themselves around a small fire and those who warm themselves gathering wood for a large fire.”

 Even though many survivalists recommend bringing a survival axe into the wilderness, don’t use it for cutting firewood.

-If you are cutting wood from a tree, then the wood will still be alive and thus wet inside.
+If you cut wood from a tree, the wood will still be alive and thus wet inside.
 It will not burn.
 All you will get is nasty smoke.
 Plus, you’ll be the jerk that chopped a tree.